How does the body language of an alpha looks like?

 But watch out for the common pitfall of “fixing” body language: going way too back with the spine (swayback posture) or pulling up the chest way too much and looking like a Popeye’s caricature.

-Again I must refer to the Social Power course for a crash course on what worked for me or do your own research on this.
+Again I must refer to Power University for a crash course on what worked for me or do your own research on this.

 Comfortable or Proper Posture?